Stev190/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Permission to the owner the group owner and the other user to the file hello
+Write the script that set the permission